 - 2 Letters of Reference

-Application is managed through the RIMSE application portal.
-You should reach out to your potential MRSEC IRG Project or Seed Project Faculty Mentor prior to applying.
-Funding may be available to support housing and stipend (see below). - Undergraduate students from California State University at Long Beach (CSULB) - Application deadline May 1, 2023
+Application is managed through the RIMSE ETAP application portal.
+You should reach out to your potential MRSEC IRG Project or Seed Project Faculty Mentor prior to applying, and list them as one of your references in the application.
+Funding may be available to support housing and stipend (see "Funding" topic below for possible funding sources). - Undergraduate students from California State University at Long Beach (CSULB) - Application Deadline April 1, 2025

-Undergraduate students who are citizens or permanent residents of the United States or its possessions currently enrolled in a 2-year or 4-year program, who have been admitted to the UC San Diego MRSEC REU program (or the allied SDNI REU program).
-Funding is provided for summer housing, travel, and stipend (see below). - Undergraduate Students from Other Schools Who are not US citizens or Permanent Residents - Application CLOSED (deadline for 2024 RIMSE January 30, 2024)
+Undergraduate students who are citizens or permanent residents of the United States or its possessions currently enrolled in a 2-year or 4-year program should apply through the UC San Diego MRSEC RIMSE REU ETAP application portal, or the allied SDNI REU program, which allows some of its participants to be part of the UC San Diego MRSEC RIMSE program.
+Funding is provided for summer housing, travel, and a stipend. - Undergraduate or Graduate Students from Other Schools Who are not US citizens or Permanent Residents - Application Deadline January 30, 2025

 K-12 educators from US schools generally participate through the UC San Diego MRSEC RET (Research Experiences for Teachers) program.
-Application is managed via the NSF ETAP portal; however, you should reach out to a MRSEC IRG Project or Seed Project Faculty prior to applying.
+Application is managed via the RIMSE RET ETAP application portal; however, you should reach out to a MRSEC IRG Project or Seed Project Faculty prior to applying.
 It is expected that the prospective trainee will have already engaged with this faculty member or a member of their research team who has agreed to serve as their mentor, and have worked with them to formulate a “Discovery” project that resonates with that faculty's research interests.
 The personal statement in the application should propose a project that is of a scope and complexity suitable for the summer period, and it should identify the potential RIMSE mentor(s).
-Participants receive a stipend, and UCSD on-campus housing, if needed, is covered. - High School Students - Application deadline May 1, 2023 (for the 2024 RIMSE the deadline will be January 30, 2024)
+Participants receive a stipend, and UCSD on-campus housing, if needed, is covered. - High School Students - Application Deadline January 30, 2025

 A select number of high school students who live locally (the residential program cannot accommodate minors) are incorporated into the program.
-Application is managed via the NSF ETAP portal; however, you should reach out to a MRSEC IRG Project or Seed Project Faculty prior to applying.
-It is expected that the prospective trainee will have sufficient independence and initiative to have researched the potential faculty member, have already engaged with this faculty member or a member of their research team who has agreed to serve as their mentor, and have worked with them to formulate a “Discovery” project that resonates with that faculty's research interests.
+Application is managed via the RIMSE ETAP application portal; however, you should reach out to a MRSEC IRG Project or Seed Project Faculty prior to applying, to identify areas of mutual research interest.
+It is expected that the prospective trainee will have sufficient independence and initiative to have researched the potential faculty member, have already engaged with this faculty member or a member of their research team who has agreed to serve as their mentor, and have worked with them to formulate a “Discovery” project - an independent research project implemented by a team of trainees under the mentorship of a current research group member - that resonates with that faculty's research interests.
 The personal statement in the application should propose a project that is of a scope and complexity suitable for the summer period, and it should identify the potential RIMSE mentor(s).
 No funding is available from MRSEC for high school participants.

-Funding: There is no charge for participation in the RIMSE program.
+Alternate Funding: There is no charge for participation in the RIMSE program.
 However, participants must have their own support for travel, living expenses, health insurance, and foreign participants must cover any applicable visa fees.
-For participants needing support for travel, housing, and other living expenses, the UC San Diego MRSEC coordinates with a number of programs that might provide full or partial support for your participation in RIMSE:
+For participants needing support for travel, housing, and other living expenses who do not fit into any of the funding categories listed above, the UC San Diego MRSEC coordinates with a number of programs that might provide full or partial support for your participation in RIMSE:

 - The CENTER Undergraduate Summer Research Award program supports summer research activities for UC San Diego Undergraduate Students that can be used to support your participation in RIMSE.
 You are encouraged to engage with one of the MRSEC IRG Project or Seed Project Faculty to work up a suitable project and application.
 MRSEC RIMSE leadership can provide a letter of support, if needed (APPLICATION LINK).